-Depending on the nature of the project, applicants may be required to submit several other documents, so the Commission and its staff are fully informed about all pertinent aspects of the project.
+Depending on the nature of the project, invited applicants may be required to submit several other documents for the full proposal, so the Commission and its staff are fully informed about all pertinent aspects of the project.
 As these will vary by project type, this list is not exhaustive, and applicants should submit any other documents they believe will assist during the review process.